ABchimie836UV Soft Dual Cure Conformal Coating

 UL746E (QMJU2-E308681)

 Curing Tip: ABChimie 836 UV cures with UV rays.
-It is crucial to use the appropriate equipment, as well as the recommended settings, to achieve the best properties of the resin.
+Use the appropriate equipment and recommended settings to achieve the best properties.

 How to Optimise for the Best Results